COPYRIGHT(C)2000 OUR-EXISTENCE.NET ALL RIGHTS RESERVED TOP Mail

 POLITICAL RIGHTS

-The rights for individuals to affect public powers including state powers and their laws, systems, organizations, and functions directly or indirectly through voting, speech, inspection, lawsuit, and so on can be called "Political Rights" or "Democratic Rights."
+The rights for individuals to affect public powers, state powers included, and their laws, systems, organizations, and functions directly or indirectly through voting, speech, inspection, lawsuit, and so forth can be called "Political Rights" or "Democratic Rights."

 They are also the means to protect or secure general human rights and to maintain or enlarge and deepen democratic systems, separations of powers, and the rule of law.